phillips1021/phillips_spring_examples/springwebservice/ReadMe.txt

 This simple example returns a JSON formatted Person object.

+It allows provides a REST end point to create a Person object.

+To run the unit/integration tests do mvn -e clean test

 To create the .war file run the following Maven command:  mvn -e clean package in the project's root folder.